 Why do this problem?

-This problem challenges students to make predictions based on the information they gather.
+This problem introduces students to the limitations of making predictions based on small samples, and how predictions can become more reliable as the number of experiments increases.
+The problem challenges students to make predictions based on the information they gather.
 It offers students a chance to test various strategies for reaching the target in the most efficient way.

-It can be used as a starting point for developing the skills of making and testing hypotheses.
-Students can suggest variouspossible strategies, then make decisions about the information that is required to compare their efficiency and how to analyse the data that is collected.
+The can be used as a starting point for developing the skills of making and testing hypotheses.
+Students can suggest various possible strategies, then make decisions about the information that is required to compare their efficiency and how to analyse the data that is collected.

 Place 10 marbles (or counters, multilink cubes...) in a bag/envelope/hat and ask students if they can predict the colours of the marbles.